CSTE Position Statement(s)

 - Hepatitis C Virus Recombinant Immunoblot Assay (HCV RIBA) positive, OR

-- Nucleic Acid Test (NAT) for HCV RNA positive (including genotype)
+- Nucleic Acid Test (NAT) for HCV RNA positive (including qualitative, quantitative or genotype testing)

-- IgM antibody to hepatitis B core antigen (IgM anti-HBc) negative
+- Absence of IgM antibody to hepatitis B core antigen (if done) (IgM anti-HBc)

 A case that meets the clinical case definition, is laboratory confirmed, and is not known to have chronic hepatitis C.